openshift/enhancements/enhancements/hypershift/monitoring.md

 - Define a path to collect metrics in a managed service scenario (SD e.g. ROSA).
 - Ensure our ability to send desired metrics to telemetry.
 - Define which metrics have value to expose in the HyperShift Operator.
-- Define a side-cart providing users with managment cluster metrics.
+- Ensure our ability to send desired metrics to guest cluster CMO.

 ### Non-Goals